Ultra Magnus: Fun Publications

 However, he eventually staged a failed coup against Prime and had his face ripped away for his trouble, leaving him with a skeletal visage.
 Exiled to Paradron, he eventually formed an alliance with Wreck-Gar and others, obtaining the Omega Blade and copying Optimus's latest form in preparation to make another grab for power.
 This would lead to an invasion of the Classics universe, which was eventually destroyed as a result of Magnus' actions while its version of Earth was transported to Magnus' home universe.
 This would subsequently be revealed to be part of a scheme to harvest the energy of destroyed universes and use it against Optimus, but Magnus ran into unexpected opposition when his counterpart from the universe he destroyed, now known as Ultra Mammoth, engaged him and was exposed to a reaction of the Origin Matrix carried by him.
 This caused him to briefly go on a rampage until he was subdued by the arrival of Nexus Prime, who promptly claimed the Omega Blade for his own use.
 Magnus attempted to escape, but Nexus banished him into another reality and trapped him there before setting out to ensure that a plan such as his could never be employed again.

-ToysTimelines Deluxe Ultra Magnus (2012)

-A BotCon 2012 exclusive blue redeco of Reveal the Shield Deluxe Optimus Prime figure with a different head sculpt.

-Ultra Magnus' original form is depicted by the Universe toy, which is a repaint of Armada Optimus Prime.

 Angry Birds Transformers

-Alongside Optimus Prime, The character Red plays Ultra Magnus as a playable character in Angry Birds Transformers.
+Alongside Optimus Prime, the character Red plays Ultra Magnus as a playable character in Angry Birds Transformers.